By Little Pro on 2016-10-14 Views: Update:2018-02-09

 |Use pattern||Use title, use category, industry category and life cycle stage (production, formulation, industrial use, professional use, consumer use, service life, waste treatment).||See REACH use descriptors|

-Release fractions based on environmental release categories (ERC) and emission days.
+Release fractions based on environmental release categories (ERC) or SPERC and emission days.

 Please note that default release percentage and emmission days in EUSES shall not be used.

 |Read: How to calculate environmental emissions of chemical substances.|

 The picture below is the user input interface of EUSES.